-The Biomedical Informatics Training Program at the University of Pittsburgh is recruiting for four (4) postdoctoral research scholar in biomedical informatics.
+The Biomedical Informatics Training Program at the University of Pittsburgh School of Medicine is recruiting for four (4) postdoctoral research scholar in biomedical informatics.
 Be part of a rich collaborative environment with excellence in the areas of public health informatics, bioinformatics, clinical informatics and translational informatics

 Research areas represented by our faculty include:

 - Developing, implementing, and evaluating an integrated set of tools that support causal modeling and discovery of biomedical knowledge from very large and complex biomedical data

 - Addressing gaps in clinically useful evidence on drug-drug interactions

 - Cancer deep phenotype extraction from electronic medical records